haefele-software/refactor-me/README.md

 Extend the unit tests if necessary.
 Extend the solution if necessary.

-*Please **zip** the completed excercise and send it to the HR representative handling your application.*
+*Please **zip** the completed exercise and send it to the HR representative handling your application.*